Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one repayment amount.

 Secured

-Taking out a secured debt consolidation loan means the amount you borrow is secured against an asset, typically your home.
-If you fail to repay the loan, the lender has the right to claim it from the value of your property.
-This means you could lose your home but the lender has more certainty they will be repaid the money they lend to you.
+A secured debt consolidation loan is when the amount you borrow is secured against an asset, typically your home.
+If you fail to repay the loan, the lender has the right to claim it from the value of the asset.
+If you secured against your house, you could lose it.
+The advantage is that the lender has more certainty they will be repaid the money you owe, which usually means a lower interest rate.

 Unsecured

 An unsecured debt consolidation loan isn't secured against your assets.
-If you fail to repay an unsecured debt consolidation loan you're unlikely to lose your home.
-But you would harm your credit rating.
+If you fail to repay an unsecured debt consolidation loan, you're unlikely to lose your home.
+But you would harm your credit rating and can result in county court judgements against you and ultimately bankruptcy.
 You may be charged more interest for an unsecured loan because the lender has less chance of being repaid.

-If you’re struggling to manage several debts, a debt consolidation loan can help you simplify your finances take control of your debt.
-Other ways debt consolidation loans can help you are:
+If you’re struggling to manage several debts, a debt consolidation loan may help you simplify your finances and take control.
+Other ways debt consolidation loans can help you are by:

-Repaying debt with a debt consolidation loan can cut your monthly repayments.
-Consolidating debt lets you pay off debts charging high interest, reducing what you have to pay each month and potentially paying off the total owing, sooner.
+Repaying debt with a consolidation loan can cut your monthly repayments.
+Consolidating debt lets you pay off providers charging high interest, if the new loan has a lower APR, it will reduce what you have to pay each month.

 A debt consolidation loan can also be repaid over a longer term than some other debts.
-Taking longer to repay what you owe could cost you more overall.
-But the debt consolidation loan repayments will be in smaller chunks.
+Taking longer to repay what you owe could cost you more overall, but the repayments will be in smaller chunks, which may mean they’re more affordable.

 Consolidating debt can make repaying what you owe more manageable.
 You will only have the single debt consolidation loan to repay, instead of juggling many demands for money.
 You can repay a debt consolidation loan with a fixed payment every month.
 With breathing space and fixed repayments, you can cut your spending and better plan your finances.

-The cheapest debt consolidation loans charge much less interest than other types of debt.
-Repaying high interest charging credit cards, or store cards with a consolidation loan could save you money overall.
+The cheapest debt consolidation loans charge much less interest than some other types of debt, such as payday loans.
+Repaying high interest charging credit cards, overdrafts or store cards with a consolidation loan could save you money overall.
+However, if you take the loan over a long time, you could end up paying more in interest in the long term.

-Consolidating debt with a debt consolidation loan can be good for your credit history.
-It shows you have paid what you owed.
-You must also repay the debt consolidation loan on time every month and in full to benefit.
-Improving your credit history with a debt consolidation loan can give you access to the best loan deals and cheapest interest loans in future.
+Consolidating debt with a debt consolidation loan can be good for your credit history as it shows you have paid what you owed.
+To benefit, you must also repay the debt consolidation loan on time every month and in full.
+Improving your credit history with a debt consolidation loan can help give you access cheaper loan deals in the future.

 Consolidating debts with debt consolidation loans comes with risks.

-You may end up paying more overall with a debt consolidation loan.
-If you repay your debt in smaller monthly installments over a longer period of time, the total you pay back may be more.
+You may also end up paying more overall with a debt consolidation loan.
+If you repay your debt in smaller monthly instalments over a longer period of time, the total you pay back may be higher than if you paid back your existing debts more quickly.

 Repayments are too big: If you can’t afford the new loan payments even with the cheapest debt consolidation loan you can get, there is no point taking out a debt consolidation loan.